High school athlete disqualified over swimsuit modesty rule

 Published Tuesday, September 10, 2019 3:45PM EDT

-ANCHORAGE, Alaska -- A race judge at an Alaska high school swim meet disqualified a state champion swimmer after concluding that that her team-issued swimsuit did not meet modesty requirements.
+The school district said in a written statement that the decision to single out the 17-year-old girl for a uniform violation was "heavy-handed and unnecessary," the Anchorage Daily News reported .

+The girl was targeted based solely on how a standard school-issued uniform happened to fit the shape of her body, the district said.

-The decision outraged a competing coach and the Anchorage School District announced it will review the decision that disqualified the 17-year-old Dimond High School swimmer from a heat victory at a meet Friday, Anchorage television station KTUU reported .
+The disqualification blocked the 17-year-old Dimond High School swimmer from a heat victory at a meet on Friday.

-"If we find that this was an error in judgment by an official, we are going to definitely ensure that there are steps in place so that it doesn't happen again," said Kersten Johnson-Struempler, the district's senior director of secondary education.

-The district on Monday confirmed that the swimsuit was considered to be in compliance with national rules and had been used without incident at three prior meets.
+The school district said it will ask the Alaska School Activities Association on behalf of the swimmer's team to reverse the disqualification and decertify the official who disqualified the girl.

+KTUU-television reports a competing coach, Lauren Langford of West High School, says the girl was the only swimmer disqualified even though her teammates wore similar suits.

 "There is a growing trend in high school swimming and diving of athletes wearing training and competitive suits in a manner that contradicts with the intention of their original design and manufacture," NFHS executive director Karissa Niehoff wrote in a memo.
 "Specifically, suits are being worn in such a way as to expose the athlete's buttocks.
 This issue is not gender-specific and is occurring in various states across the country."